Holographic Floquet states in low dimensions (II): Phase space

 \section{Phase space}

-The standard lore in flavor branes is that Minkowski (black hole) embeddings are dual to insulating (conducting) phases of the quantum system.
+As just discussed, the different types of IR boundary conditions correspond to different behaviors for the probe branes.
+This behavior has to have an effect on the field theory phase space.
+The standard lore in flavor branes is that Minkowski (black hole) embeddings are dual to insulating (conducting) phases of the dual field theory.
 In the case of a rotating electric field, we must be more careful.
 Actually, two types of currents emerge.
 Black hole embeddings carry dissipating currents because of the presence of fundamental carriers.
 The external driving has to supply energy in order to maintain the stationary rotating current.

-For Minkowski embeddings $j$ is a polarization current.
-In analogy with the case of D3/D7 \cite{Kinoshita_2019}, we interpret this polarization as a coherent alignement of the vector meson vacuum fluctuations parallel to the electric field.
+For Minkowski embeddings, $J$ is a polarization current.
+In analogy with the case of the D3/D7 intersection \cite{Kinoshita_2017}, we interpret this polarization as a coherent alignement of the vector meson vacuum fluctuations parallel to the electric field.
 The polarization current is the time derivative of the polarization and rotates at right angles with the electric field, signalling zero Joule heating, hence not dissipating any energy.
 This conservative aspect allows for the possibility to have non-zero persistent current even in the limit of vanishing driving field.
-As we will see, there exists a dual possibility, namely, the dynamical cancellation of the polarizability of the vacuum at discrete frequencies.
+This effect happens at discrete driving frequencies.
+As we will see, there exists a dual possibility, in which the polarizability is dynamically suppressed, even at finite driving field.

+Using the different IR boundary conditions, we can integrate the equations of motion up to the UV boundary.
+For black hole embeddings, this is done by specifying the values $\psi_0$, $b_0$, $\chi_0$ at the singular shell $u=u_c$, with the derivatives of the fields dictated by regularity.
+For Minkowski embeddings, the IR boundary conditions are imposed at the point where the brane ends, $u=u_0$.
+In both cases, the solution is unique under these boundary conditions.
+From the asymptotic behavior of the fields, Eq. \eqref{eq:UVexpansions}, we can read off the values of $m$, $C$, $E$, $J$.
+Due to the scaling symmetry \eqref{eq:scaling}, these quantities are not all independent.
+Therefore, we will work with the dimensionless quantities $T/m$, $r_h/m$, $\Omega/m$, $E/m^2$, $J/m^2$ and ${\cal C}/m^2$.